unfoldingWord/proskomma-react-hooks/ARCHITECTURE.md

 Custom Query Hooks tightly couple the query generation and the result parsing.

-### Simple Status `useImported`
+### Simple Status `useCatalog`

-`useImported` is a custom hook that wraps useQuery that runs the query to return what documents are loaded.
+`useCatalog` is a custom hook that wraps useQuery that runs the query to return what documents are loaded.
 The goal is to decouple react state management from duplicating and storing the documents content after import as well as allow each hook to do only one thing.